-What’s appealing about outpatient treatment is it doesn’t cost as much; the bulk of the cost that comes from inpatient treatment is the fact that you have to live and eat at the facility.
-Also, it means you can continue on with most of your regular everyday activities, such as taking caring of your family, going to uni, or going to work.
+What’s appealing about outpatient treatment is that it doesn’t cost as much; the bulk of the cost that comes from an inpatient treatment is that you have to live and eat at the facility.
+Also, it means you can continue with most of your regular everyday activities, such as taking care of your family, going to uni, or going to work.

 What Happens After Your Time in Alcohol Rehabilitation?